SaierLaboratory/TCDBtools/README.md

 # Welcome to TCDBtools.

-The programs in this repository have been developed in collaboration between members of the SaierLab and the group of Dr. Gabriel Moreno-Hagelsieb from the Wilfried Laurier University in Ontario, Canada.
+The programs in this repository have been developed in collaboration between members of the SaierLab and the group of Dr. Gabriel Moreno-Hagelsieb from Wilfrid Laurier University in Ontario, Canada.

 The list below contains the main programs.
 Dependencies developed by us are not shown in this list, but they are included as part of the repository.